zcoo/fluss/website/blog/2025-05-28-unveil-fluss-logo.md

 ## Introducing the Little Otter

-In the "[Open Source Data Engineering Landscape 2025](https://www.pracdata.io/p/open-source-data-engineering-landscape-2025)", released at the beginning of the year, we were honored to have Fluss featured as one of the projects on the list.
-However, at that time, Fluss was the only project in the landscape that didn't yet have a logo.
-Since then, many community members and friends have asked us:
+Today is [World Otter Day](https://www.otter.org/world-otter-day), and we are thrilled to introduce the little otter to the Fluss community! 🎉

+Since open-sourced half a year ago, many community members and friends have asked us:
 "When will Fluss get a logo?"
 After more than a month of careful design work and over 30 iterations, we’re excited to finally unveil the official Fluss logo — a surfing otter! 🦦🌊

 <!-- truncate -->